shobhitsundriyal/avax-proof-inter/mod3/README.md

 # Description

-This contract is written in Solidity programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a single function that returns the string "Hello World!".
+This contract is written in Solidity programming language.
+The contract has a multiple functions as follows
+#### Public functions
+- mint(uint16 amount): Allows a user to mint a specified amount of tokens to their own address.
+The minting operation is subject to the conditions defined in the MintingRequirements modifier.
+- mintToAddress(address to, uint16 amount): Allows the contract owner or an address with a sufficient minting allowance to mint a specified amount of tokens to a designated address.
+The minting operation is subject to the conditions defined in the MintingRequirements modifier. changeMintableAllowance(address _modifingAddress, uint16 _mintAllowance): Allows the contract owner to change the minting allowance for a specific address.

+#### Public view function
+- canMint(address): Retrieves the minting allowance for a given address.

 The testing was done with hardhat with test cases that you can find in the `tests` folder.

 # Getting Started